alinz/react-native-tabbar/README.md

 I have decided to remove all the abstraction from this module.
 Now there is only one component, and that is `Tabbar`.
 All the children inside `Tabbar` component will be rendered inside of it.
-There is not `TabItem`, `WithIcon` or anything else. what you put into `Tabbar` will be displayed.
+There are no `TabItem`, `WithIcon` or anything else. what you put into `Tabbar` will be displayed as tabs.
 By doing that, you can attach it to your favourite state managements such as `Redux`, or `Mobx`.
+This module should be use as a first base block for more sophisticated tabbar.
+Please take a look at examples folder as I added couple of common usage.

 ### Installation